By accepting you will be accessing a service provided by a third-party external to https://www.add-on.com/

 You can also place a small table and chairs right outside of the meeting space so that people leaving a meeting have somewhere to debrief.
 This prevents people from lingering in a meeting room after a meeting is over and delaying the next meeting, while giving them a place to gather and share their thoughts post-meeting.

 Meeting room digital signs that are displayed right outside of a meeting room allow people to view the schedule of a meeting room and quickly determine if and when it is available.
 They also prevent no-shows from taking up much-needed meeting space by requiring meeting organizers to check in.
 This frees the meeting rooms up for others to use in the event of a no-show.
 Meeting room digital signs also prevent meeting rooms from getting hijacked so easily.

-Add-On Products’ Digital Sign Service displays meeting room schedules on digital signs and allows attendees to book, cancel, and reschedule meetings on the spot.
+Add-On Products’ Digital Sign Service displays meeting room schedules on conference room signs and allows attendees to book, cancel, and reschedule meetings on the spot.
 For more information about Digital Sign Service and Resource Central, our meeting room booking system for Microsoft Outlook®, Exchange, and Office 365, contact Add-On Products today and sign up for a free demo.